jerrywcy/obsidian-vault/出国申请/滑铁卢文书/1-Reasons for choosing your program and Waterloo.md

 ## Why Waterloo

 I appreciate the co-op programme of Waterloo and loved its atmosphere.
-I also
+Also, waterloo's computer

 ## Computer Science and Business Administration Double degree

+I have some experiences in Competitive Programming,

 ## Software Programming